pillisan42/railcraft/.github/CONTRIBUTING.md

 Please adhere to the following guidlines when submitting pull requests:

+* Use the command `./gradlew spotlessApply` to format your code before submitting a pull request
 * Use the [Google style guide](https://github.com/google/styleguide)
 * Add `@Override` annotations where appropriate to make overrides explicitly clear
 * Rename semi-obfuscated variables (e.g. p_77624_1_) to meaningful names